 If mold was living on the walls, you may repaint.
 Mildew-discolored grout can turn off buyers, so this will need to be refinished.
 The hidden costs of mold damage can be extensive.

-Selling a House with Mold Problems
+Step 5: How to Sell a House with Mold Problems

 Now that you know the costs involved, the ultimate question is what to do?